Do Go On - 541 - The Freedom House Ambulance Service

 Okay.

-I'll go back to the drawing board
+I'll go back to the drawing board.

-But yeah, I can understand why the audiences didn't
+But yeah, I can understand why the audiences didn't piece themselves at that one.

-And I just remember them all staring back at me
+And I just remember them all staring back at me.

-Going what?
+Going, what?

 What are you talking about?

-They do say like
+They do say that.

 What are you talking about?

-Good news is they get another opportunity
+Good news is they get another opportunity.

 Should I try it again this year?